updated

 Can possibly accept pets

-If you have a very well socialized, spayed or neutered dog who is up to date on their shots, we can see how it goes.
-We have 22 free range dogs so there will be probably some scuffles initially.
-Our dogs are very used to accepting new additions.
+If you have a well socialized, non aggressive, spayed or neutered dog who is up to date on their vaccines, flea and worming, we can see how it goes.
+Our dogs are very used to accepting new additions, but yours might not be so happy.
 Cats and other animals, for obvious reasons, cannot be accepted.

 • How many Workawayers can stay?